 DistroKid Store Maximizer is an optional feature that DistroKid offers when you are submitting your music to streaming services and stores.
 It automatically adds your music to new streaming services and online stores as they are added to DistroKid.

-Store Maximizer costs $7.95 USD per album per year.
+Store Maximizer costs $7.95 per album per year.

-The benefit of using this feature is that you will not need to re-submit your music manually to new streaming services and stores.
+The benefit of this feature is that you will not need to manually re-submit your music to new streaming services and stores.

 DistroKid YouTube Money: Explained